Sharath44665/aws-dev-docs/s003_aws_dev/README.md

 The following example shows an event source mapping that reads from a Kinesis stream.
 If a batch of events fails all processing attempts, the event source mapping sends details about the batch to an SQS queue.

 ![features-eventsourcemapping.png](./img/features-eventsourcemapping.png)

+The event batch is the event that Lambda sends to the function.
+It is a batch of records or messages compiled from the items that the event source mapping reads up until the current batching window expires.

+For Kinesis and DynamoDB streams, an event source mapping creates an iterator for each shard in the stream and processes items in each shard in order.
+You can configure the event source mapping to read only new items that appear in the stream, or to start with older items.
+Processed items aren't removed from the stream, and other functions or consumers can process them.

+Lambda doesn't wait for any configured Lambda extensions to complete before sending the next batch for processing.
+In other words, your extensions may continue to run as Lambda processes the next batch of records.
+This can cause throttling issues if you breach any of your account's concurrency settings or limits.
+To detect whether this is a potential issue, monitor your functions and check whether you're seeing higher concurrency metrics than expected for your event source mapping.
+Due to short times in between invokes, Lambda may briefly report higher concurrency usage than the number of shards.
+This can be true even for Lambda functions without extensions.

+By default, if your function returns an error, the event source mapping reprocesses the entire batch until the function succeeds, or the items in the batch expire.
+To ensure in-order processing, the event source mapping pauses processing for the affected shard until the error is resolved.
+You can configure the event source mapping to discard old events or process multiple batches in parallel.
+If you process multiple batches in parallel, in-order processing is still guaranteed for each partition key, but the event source mapping simultaneously processes multiple partition keys in the same shard.

+For stream sources (DynamoDB and Kinesis), you can configure the maximum number of times that Lambda retries when your function returns an error.
+Service errors or throttles where the batch does not reach your function do not count toward retry attempts.